-Residential Units Near High-Volume Roadways and Stationary Sources.
-If a project includes residential units located within 500 feet, or other distance determined to be appropriate by the local agency or air district based on local conditions, of a high volume roadway or other significant sources of air pollution, the project shall comply with any policies and standards identified in the local general plan, specific plan, zoning code or community risk reduction plan for the protection of public health from such sources of air pollution.
-If the local government has not adopted such plans or policies, the project shall include measures, such as enhanced air filtration and project design, that the lead agency finds, based on substantial evidence, will promote the protection of public health from sources of air pollution.
-Those measures may include, among others, the recommendations of the California Air Resources Board, air districts, and the California Air Pollution Control Officers Association.
+Residential Units Near Near High-Volume Roadways and Stationary Sources.
+If a project includes residential units located within 500 feet, or other distance determined to be appropriate by the local agency or local air district based on local conditions, of a high volume roadway or other readily identifiable stationary source of air pollutants, the project shall comply with any policies and standards identified in the local general plan, specific plan, zoning code, ordinance or community risk reduction plan for the project shall include measures, such as enhanced air filtration and project design, that the lead agency determines, based on substantial evidence, will promote the protection of public health.
+Those measures may include, among others, the recommendations of the California Air Resources Board and local air districts.

 IV.
-Additional Performance Standards by Project Type
+Performance Standards by Project Type